DanielGonzalezAlv/PlaycDC/README.md

 ## External dependencies & Usage

-The code is based on the implementation of https://github.com/marvis/pytorch-yolo3 for normal-YOLOv3 training on VOC data.
-We had to adapt large parts of the code to work on our cards data and tiny YOLOv3.
+The code, especially the YOLO architecture, is based on the implementation of https://github.com/marvis/pytorch-yolo3 for normal-YOLOv3 training on VOC data.
+We had to adapt large parts of the code to work on pytorch 0.4, our cards data and tiny YOLOv3.

 The following python packages are required:
 - Python 3.6